 NPR Board Faces Tough Questions Over Sexual Harassment Handling

-NPR's senior management and board members faced skepticism as they sought to rebuild trust with the network's workforce in the wake of a report on the network's failure to curb inappropriate behavior by former top news executive Michael Oreskes.
+NPR's senior management and board members faced skepticism as they sought to rebuild trust with the network's workforce following the release of a report on the network's failure to curb inappropriate behavior by former top news executive Michael Oreskes.

-On Thursday, NPR board members faced tough questions from NPR employees at an open Board of Directors meeting and at a tense all-staff meeting.
+On Thursday, NPR board members faced tough questions from NPR employees at an open Board of Directors meeting and then a tense all-staff meeting.

-Senior management is seeking to reassure staff that they are tackling NPR's workplace culture issues.
-At the board meeting, CEO Jarl Mohn described the tumultuous last few months as "humiliating and humbling, because it happened on my watch."
+Senior management is seeking to reassure staff that it is tackling NPR's workplace culture issues.
+At the board meeting, CEO Jarl Mohn described the tumultuous past few months as "humiliating and humbling, because it happened on my watch."

-"I wish I had seen the pattern earlier," he added, and expressed a wish that the changes being made could "set the standard" for public media and other industries.
+"I wish I had seen the pattern earlier," he added, expressing a wish that the changes being made could "set the standard" for public media and other industries.

 An independent legal review of the way senior managers handled allegations against Oreskes, released to staff earlier this week, revealed that leadership repeatedly received information about inappropriate behavior.